 Siimple is a concise, flexible, beautiful, certainly minimal, front-end CSS framework that serves as the foundation for building FLAT and clean design web pages.
 Sometimes it’s the simple things that make a good website.
-The actual framework is built only with 250ish lines of code, and can be zipped down to 6KB in total size; very useful for those who perhaps are just starting out with web design and need a framework base upon which to experiment freely.
+The actual framework is built only with 250ish lines of code.
+You can also zip it down to 6KB in total size.
+It will be useful for starters who are in need of a base framework upon which to experiment freely.

 Responsive Cat is a CSS micro framework that utilizes Stylus as the foundation for building syntax.
 Fully responsive and compatible with all modern devices and browsers.
 The English version of the site is being reworked.

-CSS in itself is not a big or heavy language, it can definitely take up quite a bit of space over time as we begin to write and style more of our functions and core concepts within our designs, but most of the CSS frameworks that we find today are usually tiny, minimal, and generally lightweight.
-Sculpt is also one of those lightweight frameworks, giving priority to mobile and responsive designs, Sculpt has been built specifically to serve mobile devices with the appropriate device screen sizes, while enabling customization through Media Queries.
+CSS in itself is not a big or heavy language.
+It can take up a bit of space over time as we write and style more functions and core concepts.
+But, most of the CSS frameworks that we find today are usually tiny, minimal, and generally lightweight.
+Sculpt is also one of those lightweight frameworks, giving priority to mobile and responsive designs.
+Sculpt has been built to serve mobile devices with the appropriate device screen sizes, while enabling customization through Media Queries.

-Sculpt’s mission is to help developers, designers and the curious to better serve their mobile visitors through a simple framework that enables to rapidly build a functional concept of a mobile website.
-Even those visitors who will visit your site from outdated browsers will have some sort of ability to experience a mobile version of your website thanks to Sculpt’s vision and understanding of the number of people who still use these older versions.
+Sculpt’s mission is to help developers, designers and the curious to better serve their mobile visitors through a simple framework.
+With this, they can now rapidly build a functional concept of a mobile website.
+Visitors who use outdated browsers will have some sort of ability to experience a mobile version of your website.
+Thanks to Sculpt’s vision and understanding of the number of people who still use these older versions.

 Clean and semantic code are Sculpt’s aspirations, and when it comes to typography — Sculpt developers understand how important it can be to provide an experience that’s loud and clear; Sculpt’s included stylesheet is based on a 25 pixel typographic baseline.
 All headings, paragraphs and lists are designed around this baseline and so everything lines up nicely.